 But there are many other places in Victoria besides Melbourne.
 You can take a road trip down the Great Ocean Road and see some of the best scenery in Australia such as the Twelve Apostles and some charming little towns like Port Fairy.

 One of the best things to do in Victoria is to visit the numerous national parks.
-Wilson’s Promontory is one of the best, with unspoilt beaches and blue waters. while the Grampians offer stunning mountain views and an opportunity to get up and close with koalas and kangaroos.
+Wilson’s Promontory is one of the best, with unspoilt beaches and blue waters. while the Grampians offer stunning mountain views and an opportunity to get up and close to koalas and kangaroos.

 This list of the best places to go in Victoria will ensure you have plenty to see and do during your time in the state!

-Places to visit in Victoria
+Places to Visit in Victoria

 In my Victoria travel guide, I detail just how much there is to do in Victoria and the various things you should do while you’re there.